h3ckerthehacker-prog/mclaunch/README.md

 **Forge installer doesn't open** — Make sure Java is installed and associated with `.jar` files

 **Mod not loading in-game** — Confirm Forge profile is selected in the Minecraft Launcher
+---
+## Quick Things!!!
+Im currently working on a MacOS build and Linux So yeah Enjoy!!